 The bottom line is that we need policies which encourage investment in environmentally sound, cost-effective practices without stifling innovation and setting our economy back.
 While Washington may develop the guidelines, we need to get the government out of the way, and let local people get the job done.

-I introduced H. Con.
+I am a strong advocate and supporter of our national parks, including the Shenandoah National Park.
+In the 112th Congress, I introduced H. Con.
 Res 62 to commemorate the 75th anniversary of the dedication of Shenandoah National Park.

-I am also a member of the Chesapeake Bay Watershed Task Force, Congressional Appalachian Caucus, House Recycling Caucus, Congressional Trails Caucus, National Parks Caucus, and the Sportsmen’s Caucus.
+I am a member of the Chesapeake Bay Watershed Task Force, Congressional Appalachian Caucus, House Recycling Caucus, Congressional Trails Caucus, National Parks Caucus, and the Sportsmen’s Caucus.